ksoftdev/ACA1DesarrolloWeb/README.md

-# Django + ReactJS ecommerce website
+# DESARROLLO WEB ACA I

 This application has been build for covering the objectives of the class "Desarrollo Web GRUPO 51272".